 Punidhavel made a piano using resistors, basar and battery.
 He made his connections in a breadboard.
 He used resistors and buzzors to make sound.
 After completing the project he made the sa re ga ma tune.

 Suriya made a pie chart using GeoGebra about the natural gases in the atmosphere.

 7.Vignesh (CLass IX)

 Vignesh chose the topic frequency.
+The materials which Vignesh used are ocilloscope, microphone and 341 tuning fork.
 He measured the frequency of tuning fork with the help of microphone and oscilloscope.
 By using this we can also measure the heart beat frequency.

 8.Bharanidharan (Class VIII)